munki/S3Middleware/S3MiddlewareTests/Testing Notes.md

+##Testing notes

+The current set of tests test that the Swift implementation of this middleware generates the same outputs as the original Python implementation.

 Here is a hacked-up version of the orginal Python implementation (hacked to use static dates and inputs, and print out various bits it calculates):

 ```python